 The ARM Cortex-M CPU is designed to use regular C functions as exception and interrupt service routines (ISRs).

-Typically, ISRs are application-specific (with the main purpose to produce events for active objects).
+Typically, ISRs are application-specific (with the primary purpose to produce events for active objects).
 Therefore, ISRs are not part of the generic QP/C++ port, but rather part of the BSP (Board Support Package).

 The following listing shows an example of the SysTick_Handler() ISR (from the DPP example application).
 This ISR calls the QF_TICK_X() macro to perform QF time-event management.